-TSTC offers hands-on training to teach students of the Heating, Ventilation, & Air Conditioning Technology the skills needed to enter the industry.
+TSTC offers hands-on training to teach students of Heating, Ventilation & Air Conditioning Technology the skills needed to enter the industry.
 The program is backed by experienced faculty, many of whom are active members of professional organizations such as North American Technician Excellence and Air Conditioning Contractors of America, and is guided by an advisory board of current industry members, ensuring that students get the latest training available.
-The laboratory facilities at TSTC include high efficiency commercial and residential heating and air conditioning equipment, energy efficient heat pumps, commercial refrigeration equipment, direct digital and pneumatic controls and a 200-ton chilled water system.
-Students of the Heating, Ventilation, & Air Conditioning Technology can choose between three specializations: Commercial, Indoor Environmental & Product Refrigeration and Residential Light Commercial Specialization.
-For quicker entry into the industry, certificates are also available in HVAC Technician, Indoor Environmental & Product Refrigeration and Refrigeration Mechanic.
+The laboratory facilities at TSTC include high efficiency commercial and residential heating and air conditioning equipment, energy efficient heat pumps, commercial refrigeration equipment, direct digital and pneumatic controls, and a 200-ton chilled water system.

-Heating, Ventilation, & Air Conditioning Technology is available at Fort Bend County, Harlingen, North Texas, Waco and Williamson County campuses
+Heating, Ventilation & Air Conditioning Technology is available at Fort Bend County, Harlingen, North Texas, Waco and Williamson County campuses

-Heating, Ventilation & Air Conditioning Technology Associate of Applied Science
+HVAC Technology Associate of Applied Science